mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 teaching: 30
 exercises: 30
 questions:
-- "What are types of jobs are there?"
+- "What are the different types of jobs?"
 - "Which type of job is the correct one for my task?"
 objectives:
 - "Understand what the different job types are and when we should run them."
 keypoints:
 - "Serial jobs on a HPC are commonly all that is needed."
-- "Thread jobs run on 1 nodes but can use multiple cores"
+- "Thread jobs run on 1 node but can use multiple cores"
-- "Parallel jobs can run on multiple nodes and multiple cores."
+- "Parallel jobs can run on multiple nodes and use multiple cores."
 ---
-Now that we cover the the scheduler, software, and how to transfer files, the next step is to create and submit a job.
-In this lesson we are going to focus on submitting batch jobs to the develop partition.
+Now that we cover the scheduler, software, and how to transfer files, the next step is to create and submit a job.
+In this lesson we are going to focus on submitting batch jobs to the standard partition.
 We are going to submit a serial, and parallel job and briefly discuss what each of the different job types are.
 >## Are you in a workgroup?